Examining motifs using multiple sequence alignment in KNIME with the SeqAn Community extension

 In bioinformatics, the FASTA6 file format is commonly used for representing either nucleotide or amino acid sequences.
 In our example, we used a multi-FASTA file with different ATA-box motifs as the input.
 The ATA-box motifs shown in fig. 2 belong to people who are suffering from beta-thalassemia.

 The file begins with a single line description of the sequence followed by the sequence itself.
-The description line contains for example gene name, species or just a comment and it always starts with ‘>’, which can be recognised by several algorithms and tools.
+The description line contains for example gene name, species or just a comment and it always starts with ‘>’, which can be recognized by several algorithms and tools.
 KNIME Analytics Platform provides functionality to read FASTA files as well by using either the Input File node or the Load FASTA Files node from the Vernalis Community Extension.
 This FASTA file shown in figure 2, including the corresponding sequences, serves as the input for the T-Coffee multiple sequence alignment in the next step.

 Multiple Sequence Alignment – T-Coffee